Nyctiophylax

 Taxonomic Note

 The Nyctiophylax has undergone periodic revision, with some authors considering certain groups as distinct genera.
-Current places it within Polycentropodinae alongside Polycentropus, though phylogenetic relationships remain under study.
+Current classification places it within Polycentropodinae alongside Polycentropus, though phylogenetic relationships remain under study.

 Research Status